Chart Color Schemes

 Population

-Population growth drivers in Willetton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Willetton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Willetton's population, as of November 2025, is estimated at around 21,330.
-This figure reflects a growth of 2,068 people since the 2021 Census, which reported a population of 19,262.
-The increase is inferred from AreaSearch's estimation of the resident population at 21,179 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 2,440 persons per square kilometer, placing Willetton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 10.7% since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving this growth.
+Willetton's population, as of November 2025, is estimated at approximately 21,709 people.
+This figure represents an increase of 2,447 individuals since the 2021 Census, which reported a population of 19,262 in Willetton (SA2).
+The change is inferred from AreaSearch's estimate of 21,179 residents following examination of ABS's latest ERP data release in June 2024, along with an additional 42 validated new addresses since the Census date.
+This results in a population density ratio of 2,483 persons per square kilometer, placing Willetton statistical area (Lv2) in the upper quartile nationally according to AreaSearch's assessments.
+Willetton's growth rate of 12.7% since the 2021 Census exceeds the national average of 9.7%, indicating it as a region experiencing significant population growth.
+Overseas migration contributed approximately 91.0% of overall population gains in recent periods for this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate an above median growth for national statistical areas.
-Willetton is projected to increase by 3,261 persons to 2041, reflecting a total increase of 14.6% over the 17 years.
+Future population dynamics anticipate an above median growth for national statistical areas, with Willetton expected to increase by 3,261 persons to reach a total of 25,970 by 2041, reflecting a 12.6% overall increase over the 17-year period.

 Frequently Asked Questions - Population